Communal Lands of Froxán

 Come here, enjoy, contribute, learn.
 It’s a day to be together and have a great time.
 It’s addictive”

-From 2018, this film offers a glimpse into the inspiring work of the De-eucalyptising Brigades volunteers as they joyfully collaborate to reclaim the landscape of Froxán, removing invasive eucalyptus and planting native trees.
-Picture our future cabins harmoniously integrated into the, now, maturing native forest that unfolds across this sloping terrain.
+Catch a glimpse into the inspiring work of the De-eucalyptising Brigades volunteers as they joyfully collaborate to reclaim the landscape of Froxán, removing invasive eucalyptus and planting native trees.
+Picture our future cabins harmoniously integrated into the recovering native forest that unfolds across this sloping terrain.
 Your stay provides a special opportunity to join the Brigades and experience the fun of collective environmental stewardship.

 Learn more